Jawz84/Blog/PowerShell Contributing.md

 Head over to the <https://github.com/MicrosoftDocs/Powershell-Docs> repo, and read their [contributing manual](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/CONTRIBUTING.md) to get started.

-> :information_source: PowerShell Help is maintained for PowerShell versions 5.1 and higher.
+> Tip: PowerShell Help is maintained for PowerShell versions 5.1 and higher.
 You may be asked to update help files for more than one version.

 To do small contributions like correcting typos, just navigate to that file, click the 'Edit' button, and GitHub will create a copy (fork) on your own GitHub for you.
 When you are satisfied with your changes, you can save them, and submit a pull request to the _staging_ branch of the PowerShell-Docs repository.